Reza-Javadpour/vuejs-interview-questions/readme.md

 # Vue.js Interview Questions

 - What are components?
 Why it is used?
 Write a simple component?
 - What is App.vue?
-Why its important? write
+Why its important?
 - What are single file components?
-- What to give in 'serve' at package.json? write
+- What to give in 'serve' at package.json?
 - What is the default port of vue.js application?
 How to change the port?
 Write the code
 - What are the installed Cli Plugins in vue.js?
-- What this code will do? '<HelloWorld msg="Welcome!
-Vue.js"/>'
+- What this code will do? <HelloWorld msg=\'Welcome!
+Vue.js\'/>
 - What is a template?
 Write a template?
 - Explain the project structure of vue.js?
 - How to create a new vue.js application?